adobe/asset-compute-sdk/README.md

 # Adobe Asset Compute SDK

-This shared library is used by all Asset Compute workers and takes care of common functions like asset download & rendition upload.
+Adobe Asset Compute SDK library a shared library used by all Asset Compute workers and takes care of common functions like asset download & rendition upload.

 ## Installation